AlexBuzea/spartan-gym/README.md

 The warrior helment logo was created in [Canva](https://www.canva.com/) and the white colour for a minimalistic design and to be able to convert it into an svg to achieve the transparent navigation.
 [Convertio](https://convertio.co/png-svg/) was then used to convert the png logo into an svg.

 The fonts were imported from [Google Fonts](https://fonts.google.com/) and Mukta font was used in the headings to give it a minimalistic and easy to read font.

-## Imagery

-Images were sourced from [Adobe Stock Images](https://stock.adobe.com/), [Unsplash](https://unsplash.com/), [Pixabay](https://pixabay.com/), [Pexels](https://www.pexels.com/),[Gah Gym](https://www.gahgym.com/) and [PNG Tree](https://pngtree.com/)

-## Content Inspiration

-* I wrote some of the content, and some of the content was inspired or used from the following sources:

-  * [Cardiff International Pool and Gym](https://www.leisurecentre.com/cardiff-international-pool-and-gym/gym) was used for inspiration for the Gym page
-  * [The Gym Group](https://www.thegymgroup.com/) some of the content on the Gym page was used from the their website
-  * [Energie Fitness](https://www.energiefitness.com/cardiff) was used as inspiration for the facilities section on the Homepage
-  * [The Fighters Club HK](https://www.thefightersclub.com.hk/) was used as an inspiration for the Homepage
-  * [David Lloyd Club](https://www.davidlloyd.co.uk) some of the content on the Classes page was used from the their website
-  * [99Designs](https://99designs.com/) was used for inspiration for general looks on gym websites